jjvanzon/Circular-Language-Spec/spec/interfaces/interfaces-edge-cases.md

 To keep interfaces reliable, somehow the backward relations should not become part of the interface.
 The solution is to make the backward relations __Private__.
 This excludes the members from the interface, but keeps them available as part of the implementation.

 Other options have been proposed to responsibly get rid of the automatically created members.
-The options will be explained now.
+The options might be explained now.

 Backward relation options: